Differentiable DG with Neural Operator Source Term Correction: Numerical Results

-Based on this observation, we consider 12 datasets with the starting time $t_1 \in \LRc{0,7,14}$ at $Re\in\LRc{100,200, 400,1600}$.
-Similar to the two-dimensional case, we integrate the high-order model with the third-order ERK scheme and the timestep size of $10^{-3}$ for one time unit $t\in [t_1,t_1+1]$ over the mesh of the sixth-order polynomial ($N=6$) and $20\times20\times20$ ($\Nel=8000$) elements.
-We use the projection matrix $\Pmat^L$ in \eqnref{l2proj-high2low-op} to obtain the filtered data, and we split the time series of $\projL\ub^H$ into the training data for $t=[t_1,t_1+\frac{3}{4}]$ and the test data for $t=[t_1+\frac{3}{4},t_1+1]$.
-We train 12 neural network source terms with each dataset.
-For training a neural network source term, we randomly select two batch instances of $\projL \ub^H$ in the training data and integrate \eqnref{gov-ode-system} for $m$ timesteps by using the fifth-order ERK method \cite{tsitouras2011runge} with $\dt=10^{-2}$ over the mesh with the first-order $p=1$ polynomial and $20\times20\times20$ elements.
-In a hexahedral element, the eight nodal points (located at vertices) are used for the first-order discontinuous Galerkin methods.
-Thus, the degrees of freedom of the input and the output layers in \eqnref{nnsource-local-vector} are $n_0=40\times k_w^3$ and $n_D=40$, respectively.
-We take the neural network architecture as $\LRc{n_0,64,32,64,n_{D}}$ and train it by using the AdaBelief \cite{zhuang2020adabelief} optimizer with a learning rate of $10^{-3}$ and $1,000$ epochs.
-The simulation with the same third-order ERK method in different regimes and $Re$ numbers is discussed below.
+Following the approach of Lara and Ferrer~\cite{de2022accelerating,de2023accelerating}, we examine laminar, transitional, and turbulent regimes.
+For this purpose we create 12 datasets with Reynolds numbers $Re\in\LRc{100,200, 400,1600}$ and the starting times $t_1 \in \LRc{0,7,14}$. \footnote{ A detailed analysis of the flow behavior at different Reynolds numbers can be found in Brachet et al. ~\cite{Brachet_Meiron_Orszag_Nickel_Morf_Frisch_1983}. } The high-order DG model is integrated by using the third-order ERK scheme and the time step size of $10^{-3}$ over one time unit, $t\in [t_1,t_1+1]$, on a mesh consisting of the sixth-order polynomial ($N=6$) and $20\times20\times20$ ($\Nel=8000$) elements.
+We use the projection matrix $\Pmat^L$, defined in \eqnref{l2proj-high2low-op}, to project the high-order ($N=6$) approximations onto the low-order ($N=1$) approximations.
+The time series of $\projL\ub^H$ is then split into training data for $t=[t_1,t_1+\frac{3}{4}]$ and test data for $t=[t_1+\frac{3}{4},t_1+1]$.
+A total of 12 neural network source terms, each corresponding to a specific dataset, are trained using the AdaBelief~\cite{zhuang2020adabelief} optimizer with a learning rate of $10^{-3}$ over $1,000$ epochs.
+Each neural network architecture is defined as $\LRc{n_0,64,32,64,n_{D}}$, where $n_0=40\times k_w^3$ and $n_D=40$. \footnote{ In a hexahedral element, the eight nodal points (located at vertices) are used for the first-order DG methods. } For training the neural network source term, two batch instances of $\projL \ub^H$ are randomly selected from the training data.
+The augmented system \eqnref{gov-ode-system} is then integrated for $m$ time steps by using the fifth-order ERK method~\cite{tsitouras2011runge} with a time step of $\dt=10^{-2}$, on a mesh consisting of $20\times20\times20$ elements with the first-order ($N=1$) polynomial.
+The simulations using the same third-order ERK method in different regimes and $Re$ numbers are discussed below.